bwang1008/Rubik-Cube/README.md

 2. `./run.sh`

 I am aware that many such virtual Rubik's Cube solvers exist elsewhere.
 Inspiration for this project is from https://www.youtube.com/watch?v=f9smvQ5fc7Q and https://www.youtube.com/watch?v=IM2czqavlWM by Code Bullet.
 The general outline followed is the reduction method, given by https://ruwix.com/twisty-puzzles/big-cubes-nxnxn-solution/.

-Starter code is fully attributed to Professor Etienne Vouga, used from previous projects from class.
+Starter code is fully attributed to Professor Etienne Vouga, used from previous projects from Graphics class.